jksarathy/jksarathy.github.io/respect-lab.md

 ## Why apply to Northeastern and the ResPECT Lab?

-Northeastern is a top-ten PhD program for human computer interaction and cybersecurity.
+Northeastern is a top PhD program for HCI and cybersecurity.
 It also sits in Boston's hub of cutting-edge privacy research, and you can benefit from interacting with researchers across all of these institutions.

 Northeastern also offers one of the highest PhD stipends in the country!

 The ResPECT lab occupies a unique space in CS, where you can do both critical and generative research about technology.
-It’s a rare opportunity to bridge CS & STS perspectives to address complex, modern challenges around data privacy and digital systems.
+It’s a rare opportunity to bridge CS & STS perspectives to address complex challenges around data privacy and digital systems.

 ## How to apply?

 Spend some time reading the lab’s work and consider if we are a good fit.
 If so, apply to the [Northeastern PhD program in Computer Science or Cybersecurity](https://www.khoury.northeastern.edu/apply/phd-apply/) and mark me as a potential advisor.
 Write a research statement that shows why you would be well-aligned with the ResPECT lab and what you could contribute to the lab’s mission and research agenda.

 If you would like to chat with me about the PhD program, you can send me an email.
-(Note that I am not likely to respond to messages generated using AI or with text copied from my website or papers.)
 Please share briefly: \
 (1) your research interests, \
 (2) why you think we’d be a good fit, and \
 (3) an idea for future work that builds on one of my existing papers.